 Until recently there was a popular notion that the "the global economy is awash with liquidity".
 Underlying this notion was the idea that "liquidity" is associated with "abundance" of money, and in particular with the possible existence of "excess" volumes of monetary aggregates, or "excess liquidity".
 It has been conjectured that this "excess liquidity" has been prompted by accommodative monetary policy stances of central banks in the U.S. and other countries, and that has been an important driver of the decline of risk premiums in financial markets.
-Yet, in mid-August 2007 "global liquidity" seemed to vanish suddenly and, as of October 2008, does not seem to have returned yet.
+Yet, in mid-August 2007 "global liquidity" seemed to vanish suddenly, apparently replaced, according to the popular press, by a "liquidity" or "credit" crunch.2

 Different-often vaguely-defined-notions of liquidity have been used in press commentaries and policy discourse.
 Indeed, defining liquidity and deriving appropriate measures using a well-defined modeling framework is not an easy task.
-In particular, the integration of liquidity into standard general equilibrium macroeconomic models is still in its infancy, as it involves modeling a role for fiat and inside money on which established theory paradigms are still lacking.
+In particular, the integration of liquidity into standard general equilibrium macroeconomic models is still in its infancy, as it involves modeling a role for fiat and inside money on which established theory paradigms are still lacking.3